 Marla Frazee’s detailed, humanistic illustrations bring new life—and humor—to the familiar folk song.
 There’s a lot more going on here than usual, starting with a big sister who wakes up the baby in the cradle, much to the exhausted parents’ chagrin.

 Henry brings home a new puppy, and his first challenge will be figuring out how to get Charley to sleep in a strange, lonely house.
 His parents said no dog in his room, but that’s the only place Charley wants to sleep.
 It’s told in lyrical prose and complemented by light, enchanting watercolors.

 The Berenstain Bears: In the Dark

-Like all Berenstain Bears books, this one is on the long side, filled with dialogue, complex situations, and offers a message.
+Like all Berenstain Bears books, this one is on the long side, is filled with dialogue, complex situations and offers a message.
 When you need something a bit meaty to lull little people to sleep, this is just the ticket (and the don’t-be-afraid-of-the-dark theme doesn’t hurt).